alptbz/course-wireguard-eoip/labs/lab1/README.md

 ## 6. WireGuard tunnel
 **💪 Challenge 2:** Set up a WireGuard tunnel to the instructor's router.
 A wg-quick configuration file is provided.
 Extract the interface address, peer public key, endpoint, listen port, and allowed-IPs from this file and configure the tunnel accordingly.
 The challenge is complete once the instructor's router responds to ping over the WireGuard link.

+*Tip:* If your tunnel is not coming up and you are made sure the configuration is correct: Reboot your Router.

 ![WG-Quick](media/WireGuardWGQuick.png)
 <br>*Figure 3: DHCP client successfully acquired an IP address from the instructor's router.*